Billy Tipton: Personal life

 Tipton was never legally married, but five women called themselves Mrs. Tipton during his life.
 In 1934, Tipton began living with a woman named Non Earl Harrell.
 The relationship ended in 1942.
 Tipton's sex was reportedly concealed from the four women who would later call themselves "Mrs. Tipton".
 Tipton kept the secret of his extrinsic sexual characteristics from them by telling them he had been in a serious car accident that resulted in damaged genitals and broken ribs.

 Tipton's next relationship, with a singer known only as "June", lasted for several years.
-For seven years, Tipton lived with Betty Cox, who was 18 years old when they became involved.
+For seven years, Tipton lived with Betty Cox, who was 18 or 19 years old when they first met, and eventually became involved.
 Cox remembered Tipton as "the most fantastic love of my life".
 In 1954, Tipton's relationship with Cox ended, and he then entered a relationship with a woman named Maryann.
 The pair moved to Spokane, Washington, in 1958.
 Maryann later stated that in 1960, she discovered that Tipton had become involved with nightclub dancer Kathleen "Kitty" Kelly.

 Tipton and Kelly settled down together in 1961.
 They adopted three sons, John, Scott, and William; the adoptions were not legally recognised.
 After they separated around 1977, Tipton resumed a relationship with Maryann.
 Maryann reportedly discovered Tipton's birth certificate and asked Tipton about it once, but was given no reply other than a "terrible look".